T

 restaurant

-Enjoy a simple, hearty meal at a local eatery near the national park before returning to Tallinn.
-Options may include traditional Estonian dishes.
+Enjoy a hearty meal at a local eatery in a village near the park before returning to Tallinn.
+This offers a taste of rural Estonian cuisine.

 Day 6 · Tallinn